sg-s/xolotl/docs/reference/matlab/xolotl.md

 - **`x.manipulate('some*pattern')`** creates sliders only for parameters specified by 'some*pattern'.
 - **`x.manipulate({'parameter1','parameter2'})`** creates sliders only for the parameters specified in the cell array.
 Parameters should resolve to valid properties of cpplab objects in the tree.
 - **`x.manipulate({'parameter1','parameter2'},mirror_these)`** creates sliders only for the parameters specified in the cell array.
 Parameters should resolve to valid properties of cpplab objects in the tree.
 In addition, parameters specified in mirror_these are also changed to reflect parameters changed in the first argument.
+- **`x.manipulate(x.Compartment.Channel)`** If manipulate is given one argument which is a channel in a compartment, then parameters of that channel can be manipulated, and an additional window will be drawn plotting the activation functions of that channel.